-The plunge in the price of gold mining stocks is, however, good news for ETFs like the Direxion Daily Gold Miners Bear 3X ETF; DUST is up big-time today.
+The pop in the price of gold mining stocks is, however, good news for ETFs like the Direxion Daily Gold Miners Bear 3X ETF; DUST is up big-time today.

 That is the point, of course — traders are looking to turn a relatively small move into a relatively large move.
 They require one to be “right” about a stance, but the payoff is clearly market-beating when collected.

-Even the occasionally wrong call on leveraged gold mining ETFs, though, may make them more risky than they’re worth for most would-be users.
+Even the occasional wrong call on leveraged gold mining ETFs, though, may make them riskier than they’re worth for most would-be users.